 How to Make German Apple Pancakes

-I’ve always made my German pancakes using a blender or a hand mixer to mix up the batter, but Swiss Diamond Cookware sent me an immersion blender as a gift for AppleWeek since they are one of our sponsors.
-And it is awesome for mixing up this german apple pancake batter!
+An immersion blender is awesome for mixing up this german apple pancake batter!
 The texture was absolutely perfect and it was so easy to use.
-I’m looking forward to using my immersion blender to make aioli and blending hot liquids for creamy soup bases as well.
+I'm looking forward to using my immersion blender to make aioli and blending hot liquids for creamy soup bases as well.

 I like to mix up the pancake batter first, and then work on the apples while the batter rests, which helps the texture, I think.